streamx-hub/streamx-examples/dotcms/README.md

 Follow the instructions under the next sections to configure a local StreamX demo environment with dotCMS as a data source.

+> Make sure that you have **at least 8GB memory allocated** for docker containers.
+On Docker Desktop you can go to Settings -> Resources to update the memory available to containers

 > Unless otherwise stated, all terminal commands and paths are relative to the `<repo_checkout>/dotcms` folder

 ## dotCMS setup